BYLAWS OF THE MINNESOTA AFFILIATE OF THE NATIONAL ASSOCIATION OF CLINICAL NURSE SPECIALISTS

 a.
 The only standing committees shall be the Conference Planning and Education Committees.

 c.
-The size of the committee shall have no fewer than three members.
+The size of the committee shall have no fewer than three members and no more than 10.

 SECTION 2.
 AD HOC LEGISLATIVE/REGULATORY COMMITTEE